Government policies and interventions for development in various sectors and issues arising out of their design and implementation.

 The lack of an institutional structure to deal with federal negotiations, especially when the three state governments are run by three different political parties is a major challenge while dealing with air pollution in northern India.
 Discuss.

-IASbaba’s Daily Current Affairs (Prelims + Mains Focus)- 24th February 2018 Archives (PRELIMS+MAINS FOCUS) Scrutiny of H-1B visa tightened Part of: Mains GS Paper II- International relations Key pointers: The U.S announced fresh measures to tighten the scrutiny of H-1B visa …
+IASbaba’s Daily Current Affairs (Prelims + Mains Focus)- 21st June 2018 Archives (PRELIMS+MAINS FOCUS) June 21: International Day of Yoga Part of: GS Prelims Key pointers: The International Day of Yoga is marked on June 21.
+The theme for the 2018 …